tam-n/c0523-code-solutions/react-refresher/react-refresher-quiz-notes.md

 - How do you let a parent component know that an event happened?

-  By passing the `onClick` event to the child component
+  By passing the event handler callback function to a child component as a property

 ## Notes